 - David Sanger on The Daily Show (2009)

 No journalist has spent more time discussing national security and foreign policy with Donald Trump than David Sanger of the New York Times.
-With Mr. Trump entering the White House, the burning question around the world is whether America is about to radically change the tenets of the post-World War II order.
-Is the United States about to pull back – militarily and diplomatically – from the leadership roll it has assumed since 1945?
+With the Trump administration, the burning question around the world is whether America is going to radically change the tenets of the post-World War II order.
+Will the United States pull back – militarily and diplomatically – from the leadership roll it has assumed since 1945?
 Or is the new President simply re-negotiating America’s rules of engagement, to fit his “America First” approach– an approach that was first discussed in one of David’s interviews.
 Sanger will take you deep inside the debates in the Trump inner circle, at a moment when the most fundamental questions of America’s future role in the world are being debated and questioned, from our confrontations with China and North Korea, to our alliances in Europe.
 Is it time for a revolution in American national security, or just a readjustment?
 Can we withdraw from key parts of the world and still retain our place at #1 in power and influence around the globe?Read More >

 Only a few years ago, the idea cyber conflict among nations was the stuff of science fiction.
 No more.
 As David Sanger describes in the documentary thriller Zero Days, directed by Alex Gibney and now in theaters across the country, low-level cyberwar is here, and here to stay.
 It’s a new class of short-of-war competition involving espionage and, increasingly, sabotage.
 Zero Days, based largely on Sanger’s bestseller, Confront and Conceal, tracks his investigation of the secret American and Israeli program to attack Iran’s nuclear facilities, a tale of technological sleuthing that took him into the White House Situation Room, where two American presidents, George W. Bush and Barack Obama, oversaw the covert action.
 But “Stuxnet,’’ as the attack was later called, was just the beginning.
 Now we have seen Russia, China, Iran, North Korea and others use cyber as a new kind of weapon that is ushering in a new kind of competition and conflict – changing the world as surely as the airplane and nuclear weapons did.
 One of America’s premier investigative reporters and experts on cyber conflict takes audiences on a tour of this secret history and a future in which the nation will have to find a way to discuss and control the Pandora’s Box that has now been opened.Read More >